sizovs/sizovs.github.io/_posts/2019-01-13-job-promotion-is-a-trap.md

 Getting a job in a small country is not the same as getting a job in London or Silicon Valley.
 Try places with developed IT market and high competition.
 You will know how demanded you are on the global market.

 Attending job interview remotely, in a different country, is your testing environment.
 Your country is your production.
-Life-hack: you can change your LinkedIn location to London and buy a [disposable mobile number](https://hushed.com/).
+Life-hack: you don't have to relocate or travel.
+Just change your LinkedIn location to London and buy a [disposable mobile number](https://hushed.com/).
 There are thousands of companies looking for developers.

 > Regular job interviews won't let you get trapped in a bubble.